A comprehensive resource for safe and responsible laser use

 FDA's proposal did provide some data on laser eye injuries such as: over 100 reports from 1965-2000, 15 injuries per year from industrial and military operations, etc. But there is no data given on injuries to children, the laser powers involved, the mode of injury (self-inflicted vs. accidental), the type of laser (toy, general-purpose laser pointer, other), etc.

 Further, I understand that the FDA believes that there are no data collection and analysis systems that are sources of verifiable data on laser injuries, so in their view debate regarding injuries is flawed from the beginning.
-However, there are some useful data collection and analysis about toy-related injuries, as described below.
+However, there is some useful data collection and analysis about toy-related injuries, as described below.

 In addition, it is perfectly valid to point out that if there are no reported injuries -- whether in the press, in police reports, in hospital statistics, via lawsuits, or in medical journals -- that this is a strong indication that government corrective action may not be justified.